AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 You can lower the cost of auto insurance by taking advantage of auto insurance discounts.
 Pay less by taking a defensive driving course, enrolling in automatic billing, or going paperless, among other things.

-However, you may pay more for car insurance if any of the following applies to you:
+However, you may pay more for car insurance if any of the following apply to you:

 • Have a history of at-fault accidents, tickets, or license suspensions or revocations